 The total deceleration energy is calculated from the cycle (velocity profile) and vehicle test mass.
 It is multiplied by 0.87 (13% reduction) to match the methodology for accounting for road load in the single brake inertia dynamometer procedure for the emission measurement.

+The declared value can be increased by the manufacturer by up to 0.05 absolute or 50% relative, whichever is greater.
+The second amendment added that contracting parties adopting additional requirements to this GTR (e.g. durability, in-service conformity) may allow manufacturers to declared values up to the values of Table 5.3 of the GTR.

 17. Methods to determine friction brake energy: Friction brake torque may be measured either indirectly, by means of installing hydraulic pressure sensors and scaling by the appropriate pressure to torque gain factors (Cp.b, measured by running the front and rear brakes for the subject vehicle over the WLTP-Brake cycle on a dynamometer fully compliant to UN GTR No. 24), or directly, by use of installed piezoelectric torque sensors.

 18. Pressure Method: To determine the friction brake energy by the “pressure method”, hydraulic pressure transducers are installed close to each brake position.
 An example is shown in Figure B-1.
 The pressure data for each brake recorded over the duration of the WLTP-Brake or the WLTP-Brake Trip #10 drive cycle and that exceed the threshold pressure required to develop torque, are multiplied by the corresponding torque to pressure ratio, Cp,b, to create a torque trace for each brake.
 These traces are then multiplied by the corresponding wheel rotational speed for each brake to get braking power, and the braking power signal is integrated over time to result in work energy absorbed by each brake.
 The work energy of each brake position is added to result in the total friction brake work for the vehicle over the drive cycle.

+How this pressure is determined was not included in the GTR.
+Proposals to determine it in the brake dyno laboratory showed for the same brake different values during ILS3.
+This was attributed to several potential factors such as unusual pressure oscillations or slow rise times that can arise due to improper brake bleed or servo controller settings.
+Analysis of the data also showed that for disc brakes a value of 1 bar could cover all applications.
+For this reason it was decided to set a fixed value of 1 bar in the second amendment.

 Figure B-1